uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

     - often represented as a 15-character (or 16-character) hexadecimal string, like `'8928308280fffff'`
     - the full term "H3 index" should be used to avoid confusion with other common uses of "index";
       when a "traditional" index is needed, prefer using "number", "pos", or another term to avoid confusion
+- **mode**:
+    - an integer describing the type of object being represented by an H3 index
+    - this integer is encoded in the `H3Index`
 - **cell** or **H3 cell**:
     - a geometric polygon corresponding to an `H3Index` of `mode 1` (hexagon or pentagon)
     - for functions that can handle either hexagons or pentagons, the more general term "cell" should be used whenever possible